Amber’s story – The power of one day

 The first day of school is such a milestone day for most children on many levels.
 The children’s level of readiness for school on day one is a predictor for future successes at school, thus, it is indeed an important day.

-During this 2-year period when we first met Amber, she has had her own set of challenges.
+During the 2-year period when we first met Amber, she has had her own set of challenges.
 As a 4-year-old, her parents separated and Amber did not cope well with this new change at home.
 The family home was sold and the three of them moved to a new home in another area.
 Mum went out to work and Amber started school.

 So I ask you again, on day one, was Amber school ready?
 Yes, she sure was!